Eddie McGuire and Taylor Adams partner with the Healthy Brain Project

 (swipe left to read more news items)

-Yen Ying is a lead investigator of Healthy Brain Project and an early career research fellow at The Florey Institue of Neuroscience and Mental Health.
-Her research interest includes understanding genetic and lifestyle factors that may accelerate or protect against brain diseases.
-Her work is supported by the NHMRC National Institute for Dementia Research, Alzheimer's Australia, the Yulgilbar Alzheimer’s Research Program, and the Alzheimer’s Association (USA).
+Yen Ying is the primary investigator of the Healthy Brain Project and an Associate Professor at the Turner Institute for Brain and Mental Health (School of Psychological Sciences, Monash University).
+Her research interests include understanding genetic and lifestyle factors that may accelerate or protect against brain diseases, and developing digital cognitive tools to better detect brain diseases.
+Her work is supported by the NHMRC, Dementia Australia, the Department of Health and Human Services (Victoria), and the Alzheimer’s Association (USA).

 Your participation in the Healthy Brain Project can help transform the way that we conduct and communicate our science.
 At the Healthy Brain Project, we aim to understand how genes may influence risk for developing brain diseases, such as Alzheimer’s disease, depression and post-traumatic stress disorder.
 By understanding the genetic underpinnings of these diseases, we will obtain important insights into the biological bases of brain disorders, which in turn will provide clues for the development of treatment strategies to slow or even stop disease progression.
 We are also aiming to understand how risk factors that begin to develop in mid-life (e.g., high cholesterol levels, physical inactivity, diabetes), and protective factors (e.g., social engagement, occupational complexity, diet) act by themselves or together to infer risk for these brain disorders.
 As these factors are often modifiable, understanding them will mean that we will be able to better inform the types of lifestyle interventions required to help delay disease progression.